How to Sell Software Online: 9 Tips

 Looking to break into the software market?
 Great idea!
 But it’s a hotly contested space.
 Estimates suggest there’s already around 7.5 million online software sellers.
 What does that mean?
 That your software needs to stand out – and there, we can help.

 Want to know how to sell software online?
 Below, we’ve gathered our top 9 tips to help you do just that.
-From selecting a niche and picking a platform to beta testing and content marketing, we’ve covered all bases.
+From selecting a niche and picking a platform to beta testing and content marketing, we’ve covered all bases of how to sell online in this niche successfully.

 But first – what are the benefits of selling online?